-The rest of the operation remains the same.
+The rest of the operations remain the same.

 4.3.
 HighSierra Compatibility

-For HighSierra users, we'll need to additionally add Maven binaries to the path and append:
+For HighSierra, we'll need to additionally add Maven binaries to the path and append:

 nano $HOME/.bashrc export PATH=$PATH:/opt/apache-maven/bin

-This quick article illustrated how to install Maven on the major operating systems for development.
+In this article, we learned how to install Maven for development on the major operating systems.

-To learn how to get started with Spring with Maven, check out the tutorial here.
+To learn how to get started with Spring and Maven, check out the tutorial here.